 I loved my big duffel bag so much with Lyla — I’ve used it to death since her birth almost six years ago!
 I decided to buy the same bag in another print when I had Millie.
 With Harry, I used this duffel that I love, and I feel like I’ve really got some good use out of it.
 It’s not available anymore, but really any duffel bag will work like this cute one that’s really similar to mine!

-If you have c-sections like me, you’ll be so happy to have some dry shampoo (this and this are my most recent FAVES) and some facial wipes for the first couple days you’re in bed recovering, along with travel shampoo and conditioner, a razor (seriously this is the ONLY one I’ll use now!), shaving cream, floss, deodorant, and your makeup bag if you feel like freshening up a little before visitors or for pictures.
+If you have c-sections like me, you’ll be so happy to have some dry shampoo (this and this are some of my faves) and some facial wipes for the first couple days you’re in bed recovering, along with travel shampoo and conditioner, a razor (seriously this is the ONLY one I’ll use now!), shaving cream, floss, deodorant, and your makeup bag if you feel like freshening up a little before visitors or for pictures.

 Disposable underwear was one of THE most helpful things I bought for my 3rd and 4th recovery.
 It’s just really nice to wear these instead of worrying about bleeding onto your bed or whatever you’re wearing.
 I bought these with Millie and these with Harry (waaaaay less $$!).